collapsed-stacks/startups/questions/9711/liability-insurance-llc-or-individual.md

 - tagged: `united-states`, `llc`, `insurance`, `michigan`
 - score: 1

-<p>I am trying to start my own private therapy practice.</p>
+I am trying to start my own private therapy practice.

-<p>I've already established an LLC, and I am looking to get liability insurance.</p>
+I've already established an LLC, and I am looking to get liability insurance.

-<p>Do I need to get liability insurance as an Individual, or for my LLC?</p>
+Do I need to get liability insurance as an Individual, or for my LLC?

-<p>I will be the only one providing therapy.</p>
+I will be the only one providing therapy.

 ## Answer 9712